-Once the snowshoes are strapped to your feet, you can walk in your natural stride.
-If you have a narrow gait, you may need to widen your stance slightly to avoid stepping on the frame of the shoe.
-To mitigate this, it’s very important to make sure you have the correct size and fit for snowshoes, just like regular shoes.
+Once you strap the snowshoes to your feet, you can walk in your natural stride.
+However, if you have a narrow gait, you may need to widen your stance slightly to avoid stepping on the shoe’s frame.
+No matter your gait, it’s essential to make sure you have the correct size and fit for snowshoes, just like regular shoes.
 Also, review the techniques that are helpful when navigating different terrain.

-Individuals of any age and ability can participate in the sport since your outing can be tailored to match your own interests and fitness levels.
-Snowshoe outings can include a leisurely walk in the park, casual outing to explore nature, or a steep and difficult backcountry hike!
+Individuals of any age, ability, and identity can participate in the sport since you can tailor your outing to match your interests and fitness levels.
+Snowshoe outings can include a leisurely walk in the park, a casual jaunt to explore nature, or a steep and challenging backcountry hike!